If your dog is dealing with separation anxiety, we know it can be stressful for everyone, not just the dog!

 4. Provide multiple high-valued chew toys when you’re away.

 Leave some high-valued chews or puzzle toys your dog can’t resist.
 Stuff them with tempting foods like peanut butter.
-Save these treats so your dog only gets them when you leave. dogIDs has various chews, treats and puzzle toys here.
+Save these treats so your dog only gets them when you leave. dogIDs has various treats here.

 5. Be calm yourself.